nntrn/quantum/README.md

 # structurally complete models of quantum mechanics

+Quantum behavior is the outcome of structural emergence not inherently tied to probability, amplitudes, or algebraically entangled.

+If collapse and interaction rules are modeled symbolically and causally, then quantum-like systems can be extended without physical hardware or Hilbert-space machinery.

 \# | Concept | Structural Role
 -- | :------ | :---------------
 1 | State Definition | How entities are defined, encoded, or emitted